-How to select the right pillow.
+How to pick the right pillow for you.

 Choosing the right pillow can mean the difference between waking up refreshed and feeling great, or spending the night tossing and turning, followed by a day of neck pain.